swaziloo/cinque/build.md

 ![cinque keyboard build parts](images/cinque0018.jpg)
 # Building cinque
 > **Tip:** This guide assumes familiarity with custom keyboard builds.
-> For information on building this type of keyboard, the detailed build guide for the
+> For information on building this family of keyboard, the detailed build guide for the
 > [Sofle Choc](https://brianlow.notion.site/Sofle-Choc-Build-Guide-c4bbbaece6e746f7a5956842af567e79)
 > and the build guides for
 > the [Lily58 Pro](https://github.com/kata0510/Lily58/blob/master/Pro/Doc/buildguide_en.md)
 > the [Sofle RGB](https://josefadamcik.github.io/SofleKeyboard/build_guide_rgb.html)
 > and [Corax](https://github.com/dnlbauer/corax-keyboard/blob/main/docs/BuildGuide.md)
-> can provide the basic instructions.
+> will provide some fundamental instructions.

 The first step is to determine configuration and options and ensure that the ProMicro and power scheme will support them.
-I've built two configurations so far: RP2040 ProMicro (wired) with full RGB/Trackball/OLED (similar to Sofle Choc) and NRF52840 ProMicro with Nice!View and battery power (similar to Corax).
+I've built two configurations so far: RP2040 ProMicro (wired) with full RGB/Trackball/OLED (similar to Sofle Choc) using QMK firmware and NRF52840 ProMicro with Nice!View and battery power (similar to Corax) using ZMK firmware.

 ![cinque PCB top](images/cinque0044.jpg)
 ## Keyboard Parts